Victorville Homicide Attorney

 In an overwhelming number of cases, the tragic death of the victim is an accident.
 In other cases, the death might have been caused by either involuntary or voluntary manslaughter, or it may have even resulted from negligence.

-While the fatality is undeniably a sorrowful consequence, it is not always the fault of the defendant, but could be a complete accident.
+While the fatality is undeniably a sorrowful consequence, it is not always the fault of the defendant but could be a complete accident.
 If you are facing such charges, there is no time to lose.
 Immediately get in touch with our homicide lawyer in Victorville so that the Holistic Legal can start building a case to defend you.

-The Rule of Felony-Murder
+The Rule of Felony-Murder Under California Law

 One major complication with California state laws is the rule regarding felony-murder.
-What this means is that, if the defendant kills someone as they were involved in a prescribed felony, that defendant is still counted as a murderer, even if the technical death was an accident.
-Murder has been defined by having a willful plan, previously devised, to kill someone.
+What this means is that if the defendant kills someone as they were involved in a prescribed felony, that defendant is still counted as a murderer, even if the technical death was an accident.
+Murder has been defined as having a willful plan, previously devised, to kill someone.
 However, this rule does not apply to the felony-murder rules.
-Even if the death did not involve past planning and willful killing, the act of the felony itself involved intention, so the death is still counted as a first-degree murder.
+Even if the death did not involve past planning and willful killing, the act of the felony itself involved intention, so the death is still counted as first-degree murder.

 - Stealing a vehicle